Plumsail/forms-docs/SharePoint/how-to/docx-to-pdf.rst

 As we need to get multiple items we do the following:

-1. Add “apply to each” control;
+1. Add "apply to each" control;
-2. In “Select an output from previous steps” specify a value from “Get items” action;
+2. In "Select an output from previous steps" specify a value from "Get items" action;
-3. Add “Compose” action to define current item properties;
+3. Add "Compose" action to define current item properties;
-4. Then add “Append to array variable”, select the variable name from the drop-down, and value is the output from “Compose” action.
+4. Then add "Append to array variable", select the variable name from the drop-down, and value is the output from "Compose" action.

 |pic8|